cmoa/iiif_s3/README.md

 # IiifS3

+## WORK IN PROGRESS.
+MUCH OF THIS IS INACCURATE OR SPECULATIVE.
+BETTER DOCS TO COME ASAP.

 This tool is designed to be used to generate IIIF compatible images stacks and metatdata from a collection of images, and then to upload those images to Amazon S3 for static serving.

 It accepts a CSV file of records.
 Those CSV files should be in the following format: